sourcegraph/handbook/content/departments/technical-success/support/process/support-workflow.md

 ### Customer Slack channels (internal or external)

 - **Purpose:** Provided to enterprise customers during trial (pre-sales) and converted to a support channel (post-sales) for ongoing communications via an easy, familiar method
-- **Those involved:** AE + CE + support > (Engineering) + Product
+- **Those involved:** AE + CE + TA + support > (Engineering) + Product
 - **Details:** We use Foqal.io to automate support within any customer channel.
 As long as we are able to add the Foqal Agent to the slack channel - whether our channel or customer-owned - and enable the form widget so that customers can create a request for Support we are able to support the customer via slack.
 We do not monitor all activity in the channel and require the customer to submit a request.
 Once submitted, it automatically creates a ticket in Zendesk.
-SEs, when picking up a ticket, must do so out of the slack Foqal agent.
-This assigns them to the ticket in Zendesk.
-CEs are ultimately responsible for these channels and there is huge value-add for them to engage with customers here frequently.
+TAs are ultimately responsible for these channels and there is huge value-add for them to engage with customers here frequently.
 There is equal value in addressing customer questions/issues with reasonable responsiveness, and support is in a better position to do so.
 The special steps associated with these channels are outlined above.

 - **_Important note_: CS only supports slack channels that our support Agent can be added to.
 Customers who are not able to do so can engage support via support@sourcegraph.com.
 Customer Engineers and Account Excutives can also create a Zendesk ticket on behalf of the customer, setting the customer as the requestor and inserting the relative slack link into the ticket.**

-### #help channel in Community Slack account
+### help (https://discord.com/channels/969688426372825169/981588434315522048) channel in Community Discord

 - **Purpose:** Provided as an avenue for our community members (champions, open source, SaaS offering users) to get help.
 - **Those involved:** Support, product, marketing (especially our community team)
-- **Details:** This is the one channel in our Community Slack account that is linked to Zendesk to create a ticket for each post.
+- **Details:** This is the one channel in our Community Discord account that is linked to Zendesk to create a ticket for each post.
 Support's role is to make sure no post gets left behind.
 Others at Sourcegraph may jump in and help, and that is great!
 We just want to make sure everyone gets the help they need.

-### Internal Slack channel #customer-support
+### Internal Slack channel #ask-customer-support

 - **Purpose:** Where the customer support team communicates with folks outside the team and vice versa.
 Always okay to ask questions here, collaborate on a customer issue, etc
 - **Those involved:** Support + anyone who has questions, needs to collaborate